 Brain injuries have the potential to develop from a wide variety of unfortunate events.
 Some of the most common causes of brain damage include:

-Oxygen Deprivation: Oxygen deprivation can result from a traumatic event.
+- Oxygen Deprivation: Oxygen deprivation can result from a traumatic event.
 While many people associate oxygen deprivation with drowning, trauma can knock someone unconscious and potentially render them incapable of breathing.
-Trauma can also develop during a surgical procedure if a patient loses access to a steady supply of oxygen.
-Without a reliable source of oxygen, the various cells and tissues of the brain lack a vital nutrient that they require for survival.
+Trauma can also develop during a surgical procedure if a patient loses access to a steady oxygen supply.
+Without a reliable source of oxygen, the brain's various cells and tissues lack a vital nutrient required for survival.

-Workplace Injuries: People have the potential to suffer brain injuries at work.
-Something as simple as a slip and fall injury can lead to someone striking their head on the floor.
-This blunt force trauma can lead to a fractured skull, brain contusion, and even intracranial bleeding.
-Furthermore, someone who operates heavy machinery at work runs the risk of suffering an even wider variety of brain injuries.
+- Workplace Injuries: People have the potential to suffer brain injuries at work.
+Something as simple as a slip and fall injury can lead to someone striking their head on the floor, and this blunt force trauma can lead to a fractured skull, brain contusion, and even intracranial bleeding.
+Furthermore, someone who operates heavy machinery at work risks suffering an even wider variety of brain injuries.

-Patients who suffer a brain injury are prone to developing a number of chronic complications and comorbidities.
-Understanding these common signs can lead to the faster recognition of potential brain damage.
+Patients with a brain injury are prone to developing several chronic complications and comorbidities.
+Understanding these common signs can lead to faster recognition of potential brain damage.
 Common complications of a head or brain injury include:

-Loss of Motor Function: The brain uses a complex set of neurons to both receive and communicate commands to various parts of the body through the spinal cord.
-If these neurons are damaged, patients may lose the ability to move certain limbs or body parts in certain directions.
-Even if the spinal cord is intact, damage to certain motor neurons can have a negative impact on a patient's overall health and quality of life.
+- Loss of Motor Function: The brain uses a complex set of neurons to receive and communicate commands to various body parts through the spinal cord.
+If these neurons are damaged, patients may lose the ability to move certain limbs or body parts in specific directions.
+Even if the spinal cord is intact, damage to particular motor neurons can harm a patient's overall health and quality of life.